krish-2003/automating_gaussian_distortion_study/README.md

 # Automating Gaussian Distortion Study

-This repository contains a few codes which will be useful while working with the Gaussical Software while studying the intersystem crossing rates and molecular distortion studies.
+This repository contains a set of Python scripts to automate the Gaussian calculations in studying the intersystem crossing rates and molecular distortion studies.
 These scripts help to reduce the manual work and time consumption.

 ## Scripts Overview